AkifAtikKhan/WAPSBudgetStudy/README.md

 (3).
 Using dplyr to merge datasets after it is structured.

+(Links to the final product is below)

+For this whole project i spent almost 85% of my time cleaning and modifying the data.
+There wasn't any data dictionary to refer too so there were times I had to google term I did not understand.

+Another issue i ran into was with the date column.
+Half way through one of the datasets, the year was in a completeley different format.
+So i had to create subsets of the data set, modify it, then remerge it, all using a package called dplyr.

+Some of the questions i tried to answer are:

+• How have winona's staffing priorities changed in the past ten or more years, especially, in terms of expenditures?

+• How does District 861 compare to other district’s in terms of transportation costs, routes, mileages, square mileage of district size?

+• What has been the historical levy certifications for Health & Safety revenue & expenditures?

 Below is my tableau profile where you can find this visualization as well as my other ones: https://public.tableau.com/profile/akif5393#!/